gllmc/gllmc.github.io/content/posts/tpm-encryption.md

         0, 2, 4, 11
 ```

-If you boot Windows through GRUB or systemd-boot or you have a discrete GPU, it is likely that you are using the `0, 2, 4, 11` profile.
+If you are dual-booting Windows through GRUB or systemd-boot or you have a discrete GPU, it is likely that you are using the `0, 2, 4, 11` profile.
 This configuration is also secure because the hash of your bootloader and OpROMs is bound to the key.
 However, it is more fragile, since an update of the OpROMs or the systemd-boot EFI binary would change PCR 4.
 Keep your recovery key handy in this case!